Build Your Emergency Savings this Year

-By topping up your emergency fubd regularly, you'll take the stress off yourself when expenses occur, because you’re already factoring them in.
+By topping up your emergency fund regularly, you'll take the stress off yourself when expenses occur because you’re already factoring them in.

-It’ll also mean you won't have to miss important payment dates on your financial committments, saving you money in late fees.
+It’ll also mean you won't have to miss important payment dates on your financial commitments, saving you money in late fees.

 Don’t use credit cards for emergencies

 A credit card can get you out of a tight spot in the short term, but it may create bigger problems for you in the longer term.

 An average credit card is costing you 15-25% p.a., which can really add up in fees if you carry a balance from month to month.

 Should I pay out debt before starting my emergency fund?

 There’s a strong argument for paying down your credit card debt before building a substantial emergency fund to avoid paying interest on what you owe.

 If you have an outstanding balance on your credit card, focus reducing this to an amount you know you can pay at the end of each month.